 NOW Save 10% on every Campground from Campable with our NEXT Special Deal!
 Enter the Promo Code NEXTCAMPERS when making your booking!

 Founded in Auckland in early 2017, Campable is expanding and transforming the way people can travel.
 Through Campable’s website and apps, you can stay on private property.
-This way, locals can create extra income from their underused land.

 Having an authentic local experience at working farms or finding the most isolated and untouched places in nature: Campable connects you with very unique locations.
-For landowners, Campable is also an easy way to create extra income from existing land, attract travellers, and fund projects and passions.
+For landowners, Campable is also an easy way to create an extra income from existing land, attract travellers, and fund projects and passions.

 Camping at DOC Campground